bpesquet/mlcourse/notes/project_workflow/README.md

 Some results looks too good to be true.
 They are often cases of severe overfitting to the training set, which means the model won't perform well with unseen data.

-One way to assert overfitting is to split training data between a smaller training set and a **validation set**, used only to evaluate model performance after each training iteration.
+As seen earlier, one way to assert overfitting is to split training data between a smaller training set and a **validation set**, used only to evaluate model performance after each training iteration.

 ---